trskop/command-wrapper/command-wrapper/man/command-wrapper.1.md

     Test World!
     ```

+    This variable is kept in the environment when external commands and
+    external subcommands are executed.

 `COMMAND_WRAPPER_MANPATH`
 :   Default search path for manual pages.
 Any value that is specified
     in configuration file (see *CONFIGURATION FILE* section for details) is
     appended to this value.

+    This variable is kept in the environment when external commands and
+    external subcommands are executed.

 `NO_COLOR`
 :   This environment variable is an informal standard which is available